DenTima/taxi-service/README.md

 # 🚖 Taxi service 🚕
-"Taxi Service" is a web application based on the knowledge of Java Core, JDBC, MySQL and Web technologies.
+Taxi Service is a simple web application for taxi drivers that shows information about drivers and their cars.
+This project was built with JDBC and Java Servlet API to better understanding what's in popular frameworks going on under the hood.
 ____
 ## General info
 This project allows you to do main CRUD operations, create, authenticate and authorize a new driver, add car and manufacturer to the Data Base.